 Proline betting offers several betting options:

-- Proline: the default betting option where you can make a parley bet with up to 8 games.
+- Proline: the default betting option where you can make a parlay bet with up to 8 games.
 The minimum you have to bet is $2, while the maximum is $25.
-You can make over/under, straight up winner or point spread bets for the games.
+You can make over/under, straight-up winner or point spread bets for the games.

 - Proline Futures: Here you can choose the winner of a league or some tournament before it starts and you can risk between $2 and $100.
 This is almost the same as futures betting at online sports betting websites.

-- Proline Fantasy: Fantasy sport betting has become big in the last couple of years internationally, and is available with Proline betting in the province too.
+- Proline Fantasy: Fantasy sports betting has become big in the last couple of years internationally, and is available with Proline betting in the province too.

-- Proline Stadium Picks: Predicting the winners for series of matches.
-For correct prediction you get point and advance on the leaderboard towards the first prize.
+- Proline Stadium Picks: Predicting the winners for a series of matches.
+For correct prediction, you get points and advance on the leaderboard towards the first prize.

 Another disadvantage is the disappointing odds compared to off-shore sports betting websites.
-Due to the industry competition, off-shore websites are forced to provide competitive odds, which is the opposite with Proline.
+Due to industry competition, off-shore websites are forced to provide competitive odds, which is the opposite of Proline.
 The difference can be 20 cents or more per dollar wagered at off-shore websites.
 Also, you can’t make single-game bets with Proline.
-Instead you have to make a parley made up of at least two selections.
+Instead, you have to make a parley made up of at least two selections.

 Licensing Authorities in Newfoundland and Labrador

-On the other hand, all gambling activities including licensing is handled by the Department of Government Services.
-The Canadian Pari-Mutuel Agency and Standardbred Canada regulates horse racing.
+On the other hand, all gambling activities including licensing are handled by the Department of Government Services.
+The Canadian Pari-Mutuel Agency and Standardbred Canada regulate horse racing.